 Liquor Regulations – Organizers of any function at which alcoholic beverages will be served in Club facilities must contact the Beverage Manager to discuss license and insurance requirements before applying to book the clubhouse.
 There are limitations on the number of licensed events the Club can accommodate, and Club events take priority over private functions.

 Our foreshore is used for a private marina with a capacity of approximately 150 boats.
 Only Regular Club members have moorage privileges, subject to availability.
 All boats moored at our marina must have a minimum of $2 million liability insurance.

 The Club also has Reciprocal Moorage arrangements with other yacht and sailing clubs in our cruising area, and operates a Volunteer Wharfinger program in summer.

 Our docks are equipped with 30 amp power, water, safety ladders, emergency fire hoses, and an emergency telephone and oil spill kit on the pier.

 Permanent moorage assignments are made by the Wharfinger, and priority for first time moorage or relocation within the marina is based on member seniority within the Club.
 In the event that moorage is at full capacity, or if no available slips are the proper size to accommodate moorage applications, the members may place their names on the waiting list.
 Subletting of moorage to another Regular member for up to one year is permitted, upon application and approval of the Wharfinger.
-The Moorage Application or Relocation Form and the Moorage Regulations Acknowledgment Form (it’s necessary to sign and submit both) are both available to logged-in members in two places: either at the very bottom of the Documents page or at the very bottom of the Moorage Waiting List page (both found under the Member Resources pulldown menu at the top of this page).
+The Moorage Application or Relocation Form and the Moorage Regulations Acknowledgment Form (it’s necessary to sign and submit both) are both available to logged-in members in the very bottom of the Documents page (found under the Member Resources pulldown menu at the top of this page).

 Dinghies must be stored out of the water.
 Club dinghy rack storage may be leased, subject to availability.